 His hand closed around it, and he peered at it suspiciously before fitting it over face.
 She reached up and reset it, fingers brushing his face, then stepping away so he could get a good read on her, his cheek still tingling from their contact.
 She heard the chirp which meant she had been targeted, and he smirked.
 "Just as I thought," his dark eyes lit up playfully.
 "Pathetic."

 She smirked back at him.
 "Yeah, well, no one said you had to be strong to have the advantage.
 You can be smart, too."
 She winked at him.

 He focused as the scouter registered dozens of ki's, including the guards outside, and many more.
 "What are its proximate limits?"

 "Half a mile.
 That's as good as I can do.
-I am stealing this stuff from leftover parts in the tool room, ya know."
+I am stealing this stuff from leftover parts in the tool room, you know."

-He handed it back to her, giving her a patronizing glare."And you are building this tech why?
-You said yourself you're not a fighter."
+He handed it back to her, glaring mistrustfully."And you are building this tech why?
+You are no warrior."

 "For Goku.
 He...has plans to come here.
 To take care of some business."

-The Prince looked at her with deadly intent.
+The uncomfortable silence settled around them again.
+The Prince looked at her dangerously.
 "If he is coming to kill me, he won't leave alive."

 Bulma shook his head, looking at him tentatively.
 "He...has plans to restore balance to the universe.
 First the Saiyan Elites...and then the Colds."

 She squirmed under his consideration.